 Year-Round Indoor Salad Gardening: How to Grow Nutrient-Dense, Soil-Sprouted Greens in Less Than 10 Days is a helpful guide for growing salad greens indoors.
 It's easy to follow and full of useful info.
-There’s also a few recipes, so you’re not scrambling to figure out what to do with all your greens once they’re harvested!
+There are also a few recipes, so you’re not scrambling to figure out what to do with all your greens once they’re harvested!

 The Complete Houseplant Survival Manual by Barbara Pleasant

 If you struggle to keep your houseplants alive or want to make the ones you do have happier, The Complete Houseplant Survival Manual: Essential Know-How for Keeping (Not Killing) More Than 160 Indoor Plants is invaluable.
 It has tips on how to care for 160 different indoor plants.
-It also has tips on repotting, what kind of different soils plants need, and even a section on how to identify plants you may have inherited.
+It also has tips on repotting, what kind of different soil plants need, and even a section on how to identify plants you may have inherited.

 Flower Garden Books